nibblegap/ecloud-selfhosting/README.md

 Disk space only refers to the basic installation.
 You will need additional space for any emails, documents and files you store on the server.

+Additionally you will need to have a minimum of one domain registered.

 ## Installation

 ### Create Ubuntu VPS